 Implications for the Bitcoin market

 The implications of a spot Bitcoin ETF are less clear.
 One prevailing theory is that spot ETFs have more direct effects on markets than futures ETFs.
-Unlike with futures ETFs, as traders buy shares the issuers must buy and hold bitcoins.
-This means that a large pool of new investors—individuals, hedge funds, financial institutions, retirement funds, and more—could have a stronger influence on bitcoin’s price.
+This could lead to several significant impacts:

 A timeline of Bitcoin ETFs in the United States